…A breath of fresh air in the heat of your day.

 Myth 2: I can’t meditate.

-It’s like meeting the crazy person or the most boring or complaining person in your life, who just won’t shut up.
+It’s like meeting the crazy person or the most negative or complaining person in your life, who just won’t shut up.

 Myth 3: Meditation is selfish.

-This view is common in the service area when people live to take care of others or for super devoted to their career.
+This view is common among the selfless leaders who live to take care of others.
 They view any self-care activities as self-indulgent and as time away from doing something useful for others and the organization.
 This mindset only leads to burnout.
-When you are busy working for the good of others, devoting your life to a company, taking care of relative or loved one, and forgetting yourself, you will get sick and miserable.
-That is just the basics of self-care.
+When you are busy working for the good of others, devoting your life to a company, taking care of a relative or loved ones, and forgetting yourself, you will get sick and miserable at some point.
+Neglecting the basics of self-care is the recipe for disaster, and it will come unexpectedly.
 You can’t help others unless you are well yourself.
-Put the oxygen mask on yourself first and then help others.
+Period.

 Meditation helps you to be at your peak state.
 It evokes self-compassion that is proven to be a driving force for lasting good deeds and happy change.
-Many times when carrying the heaviest task of our life we tend to do things for others out of pity or duty.
-Compassion helps to bring meaning to your life and life of others.
+Compassion helps to bring meaning to our life.

-Whatever you told yourself about meditation, be adventurous and give it a try.
-Worse case scenario, you can just go back to the old story “it’s not my thing.”
-Best case scenario you will adapt a life-changing practice that brings a breath of fresh air to the heat of your day.
+Whatever you told yourself about meditation, be adventurous and give it a try (again and again).
+Worst-case scenario, you can just go back to the old story “it’s not my thing.”
+Best case scenario you will adapt a life-enhancing practice that brings a breath of fresh air to the heat of your day.